PeterKaris/zero_day/README.md

+# Vagrant

-# Learning Objectives
+## Learning objectives

+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 * What is a virtual machine
 * What is Vagrant
 * Who wrote Vagrant
-* What is Ubuntu
+* What is ubuntu
-* What does “Ubuntu” mean
-* How to use VMs with Vagrant
-* What does the command uname do